Dg Loday-Pirashvili modules over Lie algebras: Abstract

 \section{Abstract}

 A \LP module over a Lie algebra $\g$ is a Lie algebra object $\bigl(G\xrightarrow{X} \g \bigr)$ in the category of linear maps, or equivalently, a $\g$-module $G$ which admits a $\g$-equivariant linear map $X:G\to \g$.
-In this note, we introduce the notion of dg \LP modules over Lie algebras, which is a generalization of \LP modules in a natural way, and establish several equivalent characterizations of dg \LP modules.
-In short, a dg \LP module is a non-negative and bounded dg $\g$-module $V $ together with a weak morphism of dg $\g$-modules $\alpha\colon V\rightsquigarrow \g$.
-Such dg \LP modules can be characterized through dg derivations, which in turn allows us to calculate the associated twisted Atiyah classes.
-By applying the Kapranov functor to the dg derivation arising from a dg \LP module $(V,\alpha)$, we obtain a Leibniz$_\infty[1]$ algebra structure on $\wedge^\bullet \g^\vee\otimes V[1]$ whose binary bracket is the twisted Atiyah cocycle.
-Finally, we apply this machinery to a natural type of dg \LP modules stemming from Lie algebra pairs.
+We study dg \LP modules over Lie algebras, which is a generalization of \LP modules in a natural way, and establish several equivalent characterizations of dg \LP modules.
+To provide a concise characterization, a dg \LP module is a non-negative and bounded dg $\g$-module $V $ paired with a weak morphism of dg $\g$-modules $\alpha\colon V\rightsquigarrow \g$.
+Such a dg \LP module resolves an arbitrarily specified classical \LP module in the sense that it exists and is unique (up to homotopy).
+Dg \LP modules can also be characterized through dg derivations.
+This perspective allows the calculation of the corresponding twisted Atiyah classes.
+By leveraging the Kapranov functor on the dg derivation arising from a dg \LP module $(V,\alpha)$, a Leibniz$_\infty[1]$ algebra structure can be derived on $\wedge^\bullet \g^\vee\otimes V[1]$.
+The binary bracket of this structure corresponds to the twisted Atiyah cocycle.
+To exemplify these intricate algebraic structures through specific cases, we utilize this machinery to a particular type of dg \LP modules stemming from Lie algebra pairs.

 \subjclass{{\em Mathematics Subject Classification} (2020): Primary 16E45; Secondary 16W50, 17A32, 17B55, 18G35 } \\ \keywords{{\em Keywords}: dg modules over Lie algebras, \LP modules, twisted Atiyah classes, Kapranov functor, Leibniz$_\infty[1]$-algebras}